- Getting Started

 - A Custom Subdomain – ensure this box is ticked, type in your preference and click Test.
 All Customer Portal subscriptions automatically give you the ability to use a Custom Subdomain.

-- A Custom Domain – this is an additional paid feature of Customer Portal.
-Just ensure that the box is ticked, enter your desired domain and click Test.
+- A Custom Domain – Just ensure that the box is ticked, enter your desired domain and click Test.
 Contact us at [email protected] if you’d like to utilise this option.

 The next section allows your customise the look and feel of your Customer Portal by adding a logo and selecting the colour scheme you would like to apply.